Meeting the Needs of Student Veterans

 “We want to help all student veterans succeed in their academics so they can pursue their life goals,” says Paige Zeiger, SVA-WU’s interim president and PhD in Counselor Education and Supervision student.
 “We know student veterans are a culturally different population than their civilian counterparts, and that’s why it’s critical for our association to provide the community support, research, and resources needed to transition from the military and be successful at Walden.”

 Zeiger says one focus of the newly formed organization is to make sure student veterans know about the various Walden resources available to them.
-This includes Military Services, Disability Services, and Student Success Advising, as well as the Career Services Center and the Writing Center.
-For example, after student veterans register with Disability Services, they can receive accommodations as needed.
+This includes Military Services, Student Wellness and Disability Services, and Student Success Advising, as well as the Career Planning and Development Center and the Writing Center.
+For example, after student veterans register with Student Wellness and Disability Services, they can receive accommodations as needed.

 In addition to connecting veterans with Walden support services, the SVA-WU serves as a way to link military students so they can provide peer-to-peer support and be empowered to achieve academic success through shared experiences.
 Zeiger mentions there are a lot of challenges associated with transitioning from military to civilian life.